zihaowrez/tp/docs/DeveloperGuide.md

 string "dynamic" concatted to the front, and a reference of itself (a CommandBox object).

-The user input and instance of commandBox object is then passed to LogicManager#execute and subsequently AddressBookParser#parseCommand and FindCommand#parse(arguments).
+The user input and instance of commandBox object is then passed to LogicManager#execute and subsequently AddressBookParser#parseCommand and FindCommandParser#parse(arguments).

-The above is assuming that the user inputs a string not included in the list of commands: “add”, “delete”, “list”, “find”, “view”, “edit”.
+The above is assuming that the user inputs a string not included in the list of commands: “add”, “delete”, “list”, “find”, “view”, “edit”, "copy".

 ![Dynamic Command Diagram](images/DynamicInputFindDiagram.png);